-The Company previously had two reportable segments, Information Services and Performance Marketing.
-As a result of the Spin-off of red violet on March 26, 2018 and the resulting change in the Company's management team, the composition of the Company's reportable segments changed.
-As a result, the Company determined that there is only one reportable segment, Performance Marketing.
+The Company previously had two reportable segments corresponding with two operating segments, Information Services and Performance Marketing.
+As a result of the Spin-off of red violet and the resulting change in the Company's management team, the composition of the Company's reportable segments changed.
+As a result, the Company determined that it had one reportable segment corresponding with one operating segment, Performance Marketing, as of March 31, 2018.
 This reflects the way the Company evaluates its business performance and manages its operations.
-The Company restated the segment information disclosures for the three and six months ended June 30, 2017 to reflect this change.
+The Company revised the segment information disclosures for the three and nine months ended September 30, 2017 to reflect this change.

-Revenue by geography is based on the location of the customers.
-A majority of revenue is generated from the United States, and the total revenue generated from outside of the United States was less than 10% for the three and six months ended June 30, 2018 and 2017.
+Revenue by geography is based on the location of the Company's customers.
+A majority of revenue is generated from the United States, and the total revenue generated from outside of the United States was less than 10% for the three and nine months ended September 30, 2018 and 2017.